ErikaWells/myblog/_posts/2025-03-14-Webscraping.md

 ### Introduction
-Sneakers are more than just footwear, they’re a cultural phenomenon.
+Sneakers are more than just footwear, they’re a cultural phenomenon!
 Whether it’s the latest Air Jordan drop or a nostalgic re-release, sneaker prices and demand fluctuate based on various factors like release date, hype, and exclusivity.
-In this project, I used web scraping to collect data from GOAT, a popular sneaker marketplace, to analyze trends in sneaker rankings, prices, and release dates.
+In this project, I used web-scraping to collect data from GOAT, a popular sneaker marketplace, to analyze trends in sneaker rankings, prices, and release dates.

 ### Motivating Question
 The goal of this project was to explore patterns in sneaker popularity and pricing.
 Specifically, I wanted to investigate:
 - How do sneaker rankings correlate with price and release year?
 - Are newer releases consistently ranked higher than older ones?
-- Which brands or categories dominate the top rankings?
+- Which brands or categories dominate the top rankings? (coming soon)
+- Which colorways are most popular currently? (coming soon)

 ### Ethical Considerations & Web Scraping Best Practices